 In the last few verses of chapter four and the first of chapter five, we find that Adam and Eve had another son, whom they named Seth.
 Adam was 130 years of age when Seth was born.
 Seth’s name means “appointed”, that is, he was appointed to replace Abel whom Cain had murdered.
 This birth undoubtedly occurred within a year or two after that first infamous deed.
 Here is the phrase in verse 26 of chapter 4 that I want to focus on: “...and he called his name Enos: then began men to call upon the name of the LORD".

 The Hebrew word for “upon” is composed of two Hebrew letters.
 These same two letters are elsewhere in the Bible translated “by”.
 The words “to call” is a word which essentially means to encounter or address.
 Therefore, this phrase could also be translated, “then began men to be called, addressed, known by the name of the LORD.”
 In other words, they were known as the “sons of God”.
 In the New Testament, believers are referred to as “the sons of God”.
+The following are passages of scripture that have the phrase "sons of God" which refer to mankind, not angels: John 1:12; Romans 8:14, 19; Galatians 4:6; Philippians 2:15; and 1John 3:1, 2.
 God does not change.
 If His followers are called sons of God in the New Testament, then they would also be known as that in the Old Testament.
 We see this in Hosea 1:10, “...Ye are the sons of the living God”.
-To the Hebrew, this was a foreign thought, that is why they wanted to stone Jesus.
-But to God, his followers are his children or sons.
+To God, his followers are his children or sons.
 So, in God’s eyes, two groups of people began to emerge in that early history of mankind: those who followed Him and those who followed Cain.

 Consider this for a moment.
 Is the Bible declaring that Adam and Eve and the rest of their children never called upon the name of the LORD until the birth of their grandson, Enos?
 No, they both were hopeful and anticipated the coming redeemer.
 They taught their children about God and how to sacrifice for the atonement of their sins.
 Rather, by the time of the birth of their grandson, the world became much more populated.
 Also, there was a clear distinction between the righteous lineage coming from Adam and Eve, and the ungodly lineage of Cain and those who aligned themselves with him.